OshanDAS/algorthm-battle-arena/README.md

 npm start
 ```

+### APIs
+See Docs/api.md for the current list of API endpoints.

 ### Deployment
 We use Github Actions and Azure for CI/CD
 - On push to dev, tests + builds run automatically.